 Another potential problem is that you might not know what to do with all that space.
 Sure, having a wide-open space is nice, but there are some great ideas to use your backyard well.

 A large backyard is begging for a few DIY projects.
 There’s a surprising amount of things that you can build or set up yourself, without purchasing all of your backyard needs.
 For example, a fire pit is a wonderful place to relax in the evening.

 If you have an old rusty metal fire pit, then you can upscale it simply and stunningly.
 Stack bricks, paving stones, or other rocks around it and suddenly you have a neat and classy-looking fire pit.
 Ideally, it should go on paved ground, which you can also do yourself.

 Another DIY project that’s perfect for the whole family is a vegetable garden.
-Vegetable gardens are a great option for people with small backyards and large ones alike, but with enough space, you can feed your family fairly well.
+Vegetable gardens, along with calendula companion plants, are a great option for people with small backyards and large ones alike, but with enough space, you can feed your family fairly well.

 You don’t have to turn your whole backyard into a garden in the first year, of course.
 Start with a couple of plots and grow fruit and vegetables that are both easy to grow and tasty.
 If you want to get the children involved, help them to set up a mini-plot for themselves.

 You can also create some raised beds and potted areas for herbs and other plants that may benefit from it.
 A vegetable garden provides you with delicious fresh fruits and vegetables throughout the year.

 Some especially handy people can even build DIY structures.
 Structures are a great way to use your space effectively, improving the functionality of your backyard.
 If you do like to work with your hands, then building a work shed or a similar building will give you a place for all of your projects.
 A greenhouse is another great choice for anyone with a green thumb.